Chart Color Schemes

 Age

 The median age in Ipswich - East is 39 years, slightly higher than Greater Brisbane's average of 36 years and close to Australia's median of 38 years.
 Compared to Greater Brisbane, Ipswich - East has a higher proportion of residents aged 55-64 (12.7%) but fewer residents aged 25-34 (12.4%).
-Between the 2021 Census and the present, the population aged 75-84 has increased from 5.9% to 6.4%, while the proportion of those aged 5-14 has decreased from 12.8% to 11.6%.
+Between the 2021 Census and the present day, the percentage of the population aged 75-84 has increased from 5.9% to 6.4%, while the proportion of those aged 5-14 has decreased from 12.8% to 11.6%.
 By 2041, Ipswich - East's age composition is projected to change significantly.
 The number of residents aged 75-84 is expected to grow by 78%, reaching 2,165 from 1,215.
 Those aged 65 and above are projected to comprise 57% of the population growth.
-Conversely, declines in population are projected for those aged 0-4 and 25-34.
+Conversely, population declines are projected for those aged 0-4 and 25-34 years.